parmance/hccaffe/README.md

-## C. Unit Testing ##
+## D. Unit Testing ##

-After done with A and B, Now its time to test.
+After done with A, B and C, Now its time to test.
 Run the following commands to perform unit testing of different components of Caffe.

              ./build/test/test_all.testbin